0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 It's all upside, and no downside.
 This is the very definition of moral hazard.
 The financial industry literally cannot lose because the Fed will always save them.

-In effect, this is Socialism for the rich, rugged individualism for the poor.
+In effect, this is <q>Socialism for the rich, rugged individualism for the poor</q> &mdash; MLK.

 > [Lemon socialism](https://en.wikipedia.org/wiki/Lemon_socialism) is a pejorative
 > term for a form of government intervention in which government subsidies go to